 “Stories help us understand why things are going the way they are,” he said.

-Finally, participants were asked to imagine a scenario where they overslept and had five minutes to get to a Zoom meeting.
+Finally, participants were asked to imagine a scenario where they had overslept and had five minutes to get to a Zoom meeting.
 What must they do right away to get to their meeting?
 They were asked to move those tasks below a blue line in each group’s Miro frame, creating a prioritization list that would feed into the first product release.

-In the end, even those who had experience with user story mapping said it was a different experience doing it digitally.
+In the end, even those who had experience with user story mapping said it was a different experience documenting user activities digitally.